OCM/boards/README.md

     - API user?
     - Applications -> reference to applications

-Tags have
+Tags have:
     - links -> reference to links
     - description
     - title

-Applications have
+Applications have:
     - Name
     - Description
     - Requested endpoints -> reference to endpoints

-Endpoints have
+Endpoints have:
     - Name
     - Purpose